 - Please remember: Applications that are incomplete and/or missing information will NOT be processed.

-Applications are due two weeks prior to start date.
+Applications are due two weeks prior to start date and you are encouraged to apply at least 4-6 weeks in advance to ensure class availability.
 Visit the academic calendar to view start dates.

 *Your application file including all requirements, documents and fees, must be completed by the application deadline.